Canary Islands: After the conquest and the introduction of slavery

-The method of forcibly relocating Africans to the Canary Islands in order to provide intensive labour, the first time this had been attempted, was looked at favourably by other European powers and was the inspiration behind the Transatlantic Slave Trade whereby around 12 million Africans were taken from their homelands in order to enter forced labour as plantation workers and domestic servants in the Americas over a period of 400 years.

-As a result of the huge wealth generated by enslaved labour, magnificent palaces and churches were built on La Palma during this busy, prosperous period.
+As a result of the huge wealth generated, magnificent palaces and churches were built on La Palma during this busy, prosperous period.
 The Church of El Salvador survives as one of the island's finest examples of the architecture of the 16th century.
 Civilian architecture survives in forms such as Casas de los Sánchez-Ochando or Casa Quintana.

 The Canaries' wealth invited attacks by pirates and privateers.
 Ottoman Turkish admiral and privateer Kemal Reis ventured into the Canaries in 1501, while Murat Reis the Elder captured Lanzarote in 1585.

 The most severe attack took place in 1599, during the Dutch Revolt.
 A Dutch fleet of 74 ships and 12,000 men, commanded by Pieter van der Does, attacked the capital Las Palmas de Gran Canaria (the city had 3,500 of Gran Canaria's 8,545 inhabitants).
 The Dutch attacked the Castillo de la Luz, which guarded the harbor.
 The Canarians evacuated civilians from the city, and the Castillo surrendered (but not the city).
 The Dutch moved inland, but Canarian cavalry drove them back to Tamaraceite, near the city.

 The Dutch then laid siege to the city, demanding the surrender of all its wealth.
 They received 12 sheep and 3 calves.
 Furious, the Dutch sent 4,000 soldiers to attack the Council of the Canaries, who were sheltering in the village of Santa Brígida.
-300 Canarian soldiers ambushed the Dutch in the village of Monte Lentiscal, killing 150 and forcing the rest to retreat.
+Three hundred Canarian soldiers ambushed the Dutch in the village of Monte Lentiscal, killing 150 and forcing the rest to retreat.
 The Dutch concentrated on Las Palmas de Gran Canaria, attempting to burn it down.
 The Dutch pillaged Maspalomas, on the southern coast of Gran Canaria, San Sebastián on La Gomera, and Santa Cruz on La Palma, but eventually gave up the siege of Las Palmas and withdrew.

 In 1618 the Barbary pirates from North Africa attacked Lanzarote and La Gomera taking 1000 captives to be sold as slaves.
 Another noteworthy attack occurred in 1797, when Santa Cruz de Tenerife was attacked by a British fleet under Horatio Nelson on 25 July.
 The British were repulsed, losing almost 400 men.
 It was during this battle that Nelson lost his right arm.

+Apart from the passage of Christopher Columbus, the Canary Islands were the site of some of the most important fleets in Western history.
+Such as the fleet of the Virginia Company in 1606, which marked the foundation of Fort Jamestown -the first permanent English settlement in what is now the United States- and the passage of the First Fleet through Tenerife, which marked the first European settlement in Australia in Botany Bay.